datalad-handbook/book/docs/basics/101-124-procedures.rst

 executables (such as a script, or compiled code).
 In principle, they can be written in any language, and perform any task inside of a dataset.
-The ``text2git`` configuration for example applies a configuration for how git-annex treats different file types.
+The ``text2git`` configuration, for example, applies a configuration for how git-annex treats different file types.
 Other procedures do not only modify ``.gitattributes``, but can also populate a dataset with particular content, or automate routine tasks such as